Skip to cookie consent Skip to main content

 MS causes your immune system to attack myelin, a fatty substance wrapped around your nerves.

 Although there is no known cure for MS, there are effective treatments that can reduce the risk of attacks and slow the course of the disease.
 With early detection and treatment, you may be able to help slow its progression.
-“It’s important to get treatment [as soon as possible] to prevent longer-term damage to your nervous system,” says Michael Levy, MD, PhD, a Mass General Brigham neuroimmunologist.
+“It’s important to get treatment [as soon as possible] to prevent longer-term damage to your nervous system,” says Michael Levy, MD, PhD, a Mass General Brigham Neuroscience Institute neuroimmunologist.

 What are the early symptoms of MS?